whitesburg-pool/whitesburg-pool.github.io/README.rst

 ===========

 This site is built using the static site generator jekyll_.
 This allows us to get some nice features like templating_ and less_ support without having to use a dynamic backend.
+It is hosted by Github Pages.

 .. _jekyll: https://jekyllrb.com/
 .. _templating: https://jekyllrb.com/docs/templates/
 .. _less: http://lesscss.org/

+You'll need Ruby with Bundler installed.
+One solution is to use asdf_ (A ``.tool-versions`` file is provided).

+* Use ``bundle install`` to install current dependency versions
+* Use ``bundle update`` to update the lockfile to new versions as defined in `Gemfile`, and
+* Use ``bundle exec ...`` to run a command using the installed gems

-When working with Jekyll, you edit files and then run ``jekyll build`` to generate the site, which will be generated under the ``_site`` directory.
+When working with Jekyll, you edit files and then run ``bundle exec jekyll build`` to generate the site, which will be generated under the ``_site`` directory.
 There is also a Makefile which provides a target ``generate`` which does the same thing.

 While developing, it's nice to view your page while you make changes before uploading them to the server.
-With Jekyll, just run ``jekyll serve`` from the root directory project and then open http://localhost:4000/ in your browser.
+With Jekyll, just run ``bundle exec jekyll serve`` (or ``make serve``) from the root directory project and then open http://localhost:4000/ in your browser.
 You should see your page running in a little debug web server.
 The server will automatically reload when you save files, so all you have to do is refresh the page in the browser to see your changes.

-To publish, the generated ``_site`` directory needs to be uploaded via FTP to ftp.whitesburgpool.org.
-A make target exists which will sync the folder appropriately.
-It uses ``lftp`` which can easily be installed on most Linux distributions via the standard repos.
-It should also be available for MacOS (via Homebrew) and Windows (via Cygwin).
-Alternately, you could just use your favorite FTP client.
+To publish, just commit your changes to the `main` branch.

 Acknowledgements
 ================